xakz/after-dark/index.md

   ]
 ```

-To block individual pages from being indexed add `nofollow` to your page's front matter and set the value to `true`, like:
+To block individual pages from being indexed add `noindex` to your page's front matter and set the value to `true`, like:

 ```toml
 noindex = true
 ```

-And, finally, if you're using Hugo `v0.18` or better, you can also add an `_index.md` file with the `noindex` front matter to control indexing for specific section list layouts:
+And, finally, if you're using Hugo `v0.18` or newer, you can also add an `_index.md` file with the `noindex` front matter to control indexing for specific section list layouts:

 ```shell
 ├── content